Friends donations provide half of the 25 Hot-Off-The-Press books each month; they stay on these shelves 6 - 9 months - - when not in reader's hands.

 12/4 - Patrons relax and unwind - Coloring for Adults.

 Volunteers staffed the Bookstore daily and sorted donations twice weeky.
 Dontions were used to restock the bookstore and were stored for the December BIG Book Sale.
 Yoga for Well Being met weekly and Coloring for Adults and Page Turner's Book club each met early in the month.
 Friends sponsored a Lunch to appreciate volunteers and Library staff .
 A Theramin music program was presented.
-The Annual General Membership Meeting included elections of new Board member and presentation of the Friend of the Year Award as well as regular business.
+The Annual General Membership Meeting included elections of new Board members and presentation of the Friend of the Year Award as well as regular business.
 Hot-Off-The-Press books continued to provide current popular books for patrons.
 Volunteers gave over 360 hours this month.

 Continuing activities inlclude: staffing the Bookstore daily, sorting donations to refill Bookstore shelves or store for December BIG Book Sale twice weekly, a weekly Yoga for Well Being class, and a monthly Coloring for Adults program.
 Teens enjoyed an Azetec stories program.
 The Board met to review previous activities and plan for the future.
 Hot-Off-The-Press books continued to arrive and fly off the shelf.
 Volunteers gave over 460 hours this month.